 the office for further review at the earliest opportunity via our Maintenance / Repair report stystem:

-If you need to speak to someone, here are some useful phone numbers depending on what time of day it is:
+If you need to speak to someone, here are some useful phone numbers depending on when you are getting in touch:

 If there is a fire in your property, you must evacuate the property immediately and call the Fire Brigade immediately – 999.